mathigon/textbooks/content/codes/content.md

 > goals: flashlight

-There are many other examples in our world, where we want to communicate with others, but we can’t use our voices or our text.
+There are many other examples in our world, where we want to communicate with others, but we can’t use our voices or text.
 Maybe your friend lives across the street from you.
 At night, you secretly talk to each other using flashlights – without waking up your family by shouting.

 ::: column.grow